kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

 For this basic example, we'll create a Text UI gameObject, later we'll add Button objects to change the text.

+**Name and Save Scene**
+Always start by giving your scene a meaningful name, then save the scene, this scene name should now be displayed in the hierarchy panel.

 **Create UI-Text GameObject in Unity**
 In The Unity Hierarchy Panel, add a UI-Text element.
 This should create 3 GameObjects:
    - Canvas